-On a quite street in the bustling 9th Arrondissement is the new Hotel de Nell, a sophisticated five-star luxury hotel with an airy, clean design.
+On a quite street in the bustling 9th Arrondissement is the relatively new Hotel de Nell, a sophisticated five-star luxury hotel with an airy, clean design.
 The 19th-century Haussmannian building has been restored to its former glory while the renovated interior has all the current touches the modern traveler expects.
-Read our review, where we rate Hotel de Nell as Superb.
+In our review we rate Hotel de Nell as Superb.

 Discover What's On When You're Here